IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 ---
 # Release notes: Intent Architect version 3.3

+## Version 3.3.20

+### Issues fixed in 3.3.20

+- Fixed: Module release notes would render incorrectly for some markdown text.

 ## Version 3.3.19

 ### Issues fixed in 3.3.19

-- Fixed - Scripting API for the application's `name` and `description` return the application's `id`.
+- Fixed: Scripting API for the application's `name` and `description` returned the application's `id`.

 ### Other changes in 3.3.19